RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 ### Endoscope focus

+Introduced in **version 1.6**.
 Instructions to connect to the da Vinci endoscope focus controller can be found [here](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Full-da-Vinci).
 Once you have the cable, the console configuration file needs the following:

 ```json
     "endoscope-focus": {